 I studied political and social sciences and economics.
 I have inquired into the domains of poverty alleviation, capabilities, local governance and practical norms (see recent book with Jean-Pierre Olivier de Sardan).
 I have published mainly on poverty, regress and development in Congo-Kinshasa but have occasionally done some work on Nicaragua, Rwanda and Cameroon.
 I am actually focusing my research and policy advisory work on local aspects of public action in DRC.
-This focus links me to the "Centre of the Great Lakes Region of Africa".
+This focus links me to the IOB's Great Lakes of Africa Centre.
 I also coordinated a consultancy project on the sector of primary education in DRC on behalf of UNICEF.
 Before coming to Antwerp, I worked at the Universidad Centroamericana (Managua, Nicaragua).
 At IOB I am currently acting as chair.

 De Herdt, T. & Titeca, K. (2016) “The United Nations set an ambitious education goal.
 Why did it fail in Congo?” blogpost in the Washington Post, 8 June.

 De Herdt, T. and Titeca, K. (2016) "Governance with empty pockets: the education sector in the DRC" in: Development and Change, Vol. 47 n° 3.

 De Herdt, T. Marivoet, W. Muhigirwa, F. (2015) Vers la réalisation du droit à une éducation de qualité pour tous - rapport final et résumé exécutif.
 UNICEF RDC (octobre) - Powerpoint - media